Here are two great, short books to help you in your understanding of Scripture and Geology!

 The Rock Cycle

 One aspect of geology includes studying the types of rocks, be they igneous or metamorphic, plutonic or sedimentary; and particularly, how they formed.
 A common topic in geology is the Rock Cycle.
 This concept teaches that the rocks that we see now on the earth have been going through a giant recycling since they were first formed.
-Many do not know that this is not an established fact, even though it is taught that way.
+This is not an established fact, even though it is taught that way.
+And many people do not know this!
 It is only an idea.
 This idea helps to solidify the great age of the earth, since it takes millions of years for these changes to take place.
 But what if it has never been seen happening?

 In fact, the only rocks we see forming today are the volcanic rocks, and in a couple of instances, we have seen the layering that produces sedimentary rock.
 But we have never seen one rock turning into another.
 If not the Rock Cycle, then how do rocks form and change?